 BARCELONA: Barcelona is the most visited city in Spain, along with Madrid.
 Check out tips on the things to do in Barcelona (entrance fees, opening hours, photos, map) or plan your trip with the Barcelona in 3 Days itinerary.

-SPAIN: In our list of the most beautiful places to visit in Spain, we give you tips on things to do in Spain.
+SPAIN: In our list of the best places to visit in Spain, we give you tips on things to do in Spain.

 In our guide to renting and driving a car in Spain, we share practical tips and useful links that will come in handy before your trip.